OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/join.md

 # Who Can Take Part in the OSIUM Community?

 Every researcher and non-researcher from the Philipps-University Marburg and beyond can attend and participate in our events, no matter from which domain or at which career level.
+Everyone can me an active member - if Open Science newbee or data science professional.
 Membership is open and free of charge.
 No small print.

 # How to Become an Official Member of OSIUM?

+# What Do We Expect from official OSIUM Members?

+Nothing, except enthusiasm for the idea of Open Science.
+We encourage you to step in and take a look!
+Over time, you'll surely find a way to contribute.
+We appreciate contribution of all kinds - e.g.,
+* promoting the idea of Open Science at you department
+* giving feedback on our website, material and/or events
+* or maybe yourself organize with us one of our peer2peer events...

 To become an OSIUM member, just join the group on <a href="https://discord.gg/KDR6Xc3aRg">discord</a>!
 This is our main communication platform.
 If something doesn't work, please don't hesitate to drop us a <a href="mailto:osium.contact@gmail.com">mail</a>.
 !
 Please note further information about our team communication in the corresponding discord channel descriptions !